 Water is a complex phenomenon, and requires a lot of layered elements to achieve a believable effect.
 It is arguably one of the most complex shaders in a game.
 A notion worth keeping in mind.

 - If the water doesn’t take up a lot of screen space, fewer pixels have to be calculated.
-You can possibly use this leeway to enable more features.
+Meaning it’ll render faster.

-- Rendering the depth texture in URP essentially doubles the amount of draw calls for objects.
-If you assets aren’t already optimized for this, it has a negative impact.
+- Rendering the depth texture in URP essentially doubles the amount of draw calls for geometry.
+If your project isn’t already optimized for minimized draw calls, it likely has a negative impact.
 Consider disabling it in your URP asset and under the “Advanced” tab on the water material.
 Instead, use vertex colors to paint on foam effects.